Our casting techniques

-Sand casting belongs to the casting processes with so-called "lost molds".
+Sand casting belongs to the casting processes involving so-called "lost molds".
 How does it work?
 The mold is destroyed upon removal of the finished workpiece and can therefore only be used for a single casting.
 The alloy is cast in hand- or machine-made molds made of quartz sand - hence the name "sand casting".
 This casting technique allows high-quality and detailed castings to be created without the use of more costly metal molds.
-In addition, sand casting allows a rapid response to changes in the mold.
+In addition, sand casting permits a rapid response to changes in the mold.

 Sand casting with attention to detail

-Sand casting is particularly suitable for small to medium series, for prototype development and production of parts with complex geometries.
+The sand and casting process is particularly suitable for small to medium production runs, for prototype development and production of complex geometry parts.
 To produce the mold, product-specific models are first fabricated from metal or wood.
 The foundation consists of digital 3D designs or 2D sketches, which are then reproduced to scale.
 The finished model is then pressed in sand as the molding material.
 Due to its particular composition, the sand retains its shape even after the model has been removed and can now be used as a casting mold.
 Cavities and challenging geometries are recessed during casting with the help of so-called cores, which are placed in the molds before casting begins.
 The alloy matched to the product to be cast is then added to the mold.

 OOnce the metal has cooled, the cast component is removed and in the process, the sand mold is destroyed.
 Subsequently, finishing operations such as deburring the surface or removing sprue pieces are carried out.
 An individual finish is also possible.
 Compared with permanent mold casting, castings manufactured using the sand casting method have a rougher surface.
 However, geometries are reproduced in precise detail.